 How to Apply for Food Stamps in North Carolina

 North Carolina residents can apply for food stamps in person, by mail or online, depending on their preference.
 To apply by mail or in person, residents can print out and submit a paper application.
 However, the easiest method is to apply for food stamps online through the official North Carolina portal.

 Regardless of how someone chooses to complete the NC food stamp application, the information requested will be the same.
 As such, applicants should expect to provide the following information in their application:

-- The names, dates of birth and Social Security Numbers (SSNs) of all qualifying household members
+- The names, dates of birth and SSNs of all qualifying household members

 - All income sources for all household members, including benefits like Temporary Assistance for Needy Families (TANF), child support, alimony or Supplemental Security Income (SSI)

 - All assets for all household members, including checking accounts, savings accounts, some trust funds and investments and all properties or vehicles beyond the primary household property and vehicle

 - All household expenses, including rent or mortgage payments, utilities, child care, child support, dependent care or medical care for elderly or disabled household members